NuGet/Entropy/DocumentationValidator/README.md

 The exit code will be `1` if any codes are found to be undocumented, and `0` if all the codes are documented.

-The helper tool contains a capability to create issues, which can be turned out by passing arguments.
+The helper tool contains a capability to create issues, which can be turned on by passing arguments.

 ```console
 DocumentationValidator.exe 123456 true